awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 Choose **None \(improves caching\)**\.
 For more information about improving caching, see [Increasing the proportion of requests that are served directly from the CloudFront caches \(cache hit ratio\)](cache-hit-ratio.md)\.
 **Object Caching**
 MediaPackage sets default `Cache-Control` headers that ensure correct playback behavior\.
 If you want to use those values, choose **Use Origin Cache Headers**\.
 However, you can increase cache times for video segments\.
-For more information about customizing the time that objects stay in the CloudFront cache, see [Object Caching](distribution-web-values-specify.md#DownloadDistValuesObjectCaching) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For more information about customizing the time that objects stay in the CloudFront cache, see [Object caching](distribution-web-values-specify.md#DownloadDistValuesObjectCaching) in the [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.
 **Minimum TTL**
 Set to 5 seconds or less, to help prevent serving stale content\.
 **Query String Forwarding and Caching**